The Don Killuminati: The 7 Day Theory: Recording

-Lyrical themes
+Tracks

-While All Eyez on Me was considered by Shakur "a celebration of life", The Don Killuminati: The 7 Day Theory is much darker.
+While All Eyez on Me was considered by Shakur "a celebration of life", Killuminati: The 7-Day Theory is much darker and more complex.
 Shakur's rapping is still emotional, but is intensified throughout.
 Some songs on the album contain both subtle and direct insults to Shakur's rivals at the height of the East Coast–West Coast feud.
+"Bomb First (My Second Reply)" contains disses toward Bad Boy Records, Jay-Z, Mobb Deep, Nas and Xzibit.
+"Toss It Up" contains disses towards Shakur's former Death Row label-mate Dr. Dre and subliminals toward Teddy Riley.
+"To Live & Die in L.A." also disses Dr. Dre at the end of the song.

-Rappers insulted include The Notorious B.I.G., Junior M.A.F.I.A., Puff Daddy, De La Soul, Jay-Z, Mobb Deep, Nas, Xzibit and former Death Row label-mate Dr. Dre, as well as New York hip hop executives Jimmy "Henchman" Rosemond, Jacques "Haitian Jack" Agnant and Walter "King Tut" Johnson, accused of being associates of Puff Daddy and Bad Boy Records in orchestrating the 1994 Quad Studio assault.
+The track "Against All Odds" contains disses toward Nas, Dr. Dre, Mobb Deep, Puff Daddy, Kool G Rap, De La Soul, as well as New York hip hop executives Jimmy "Henchman" Rosemond, Jacques "Haitian Jack" Agnant, and Walter "King Tut" Johnson, who were accused of being associates of Puff Daddy and Bad Boy Records in orchestrating the 1994 Quad Studio assault.

-Although Shakur insulted Nas on "Intro/Bomb First (My Second Reply)" and "Against All Odds", rapper Young Noble, who appeared on several songs on The 7 Day Theory, stated in an interview that Nas's "I Gave You Power" was the main inspiration for Shakur's "Me and My Girlfriend".
+Although Shakur insulted Nas on "Intro/Bomb First (My Second Reply)" and "Against All Odds", rapper Young Noble, who appeared on several songs on The 7-Day Theory, stated in an interview that Nas's "I Gave You Power" was the main inspiration for Shakur's "Me and My Girlfriend".
 Shakur and Nas squashed their beef at the 1996 MTV Video Music Awards days before Shakur was murdered.
 They were scheduled to meet in Las Vegas but never had the chance.
-Death Row associate Kurt "Kobane" Couthon revealed in an interview in 2016 that Shakur was listening to Nas's It Was Written the day he got shot—September 7, 1996—on his way to Las Vegas.
+Death Row associate Kurt "Kobane" Couthon revealed in an interview in 2016 that Shakur was listening to Nas's It Was Written the day he was murdered, during his drive to Las Vegas.

-Release

-The Don Killuminati: The 7 Day Theory was released on November 5, 1996, and debuted at number one on the US Billboard 200.
-It sold 664,000 copies within a week of release and achieved the second-highest first week sales of the year.
-On June 15, 1999, the album was certified quadruple platinum for sales of over four million copies in the United States.

-George "Papa G" Pryce, former head of publicity for Death Row, claimed that "Makaveli which we did was a sort of tongue-in-cheek, and it was not ready to come out, [but] after Tupac was murdered, it did come out...
-Before that, it was going to be a sort of an underground [release]."
+"Watch Ya Mouth" is another dis song that was supposed on the album but got cut and still remains unreleased, but it has been leaked online.
+It contains disses toward Dr. Dre, Nas, Biggie, Puffy, De La Soul, and Wendy Williams.